techidaily/site-win11-tips/source/_posts/how-to-start-system-file-verification-with-sfc.md

  There are a few scenarios that warrant the use of the SFC without logging into Windows.
 One such scenario is if the operating system files are so corrupted that Windows cannot start.

- In that case, you can run SFC by[creating a bootable Windows disc or drive](https://www.makeuseof.com/tag/make-bootable-usb-cd-dvd-install-windows-using-iso-file/) and using it to fix damaged system files.
+ In that case, you can run SFC by [creating a bootable Windows disc or drive](https://www.makeuseof.com/tag/make-bootable-usb-cd-dvd-install-windows-using-iso-file/) and using it to fix damaged system files.
 This is called an offline scan.

  The important thing to remember about an offline scan is that you need to tell the SFC where to find Windows on the bootable drive.
 Here’s what a**/scannow** command would look like if you ran it offline: